Recovery from a Pulled Muscle

 Get Some Rest

 Perhaps the most important thing you can do for your muscle is resting it.
-Although you do not have to completely immobilize the injured muscle, you should avoid strenuous movements for one to five days.
+Although you do not have to immobilize the injured muscle completely, you should avoid strenuous movements for one to five days.
 Keep the muscle elevated to chest level whenever possible.
 This gives the tear a chance to heal and can prevent the muscle pull from worsening.

-If you do not get any rest and simply ignore the pain, you will significantly delay your recovery.
+If you do not get any rest and ignore the pain, you will significantly delay your recovery.
 In some cases, this can turn a minor pull into a grade III pull - possibly leaving you unable to train for weeks.
 You do not need to be a personal injury lawyer to realize just how devastating an injury like this can be for an athlete.

 Since a pulled muscle will swell, taking an anti-inflammatory medication can help.
 This medication will bring the swelling down, which can make the injury less painful.
 Once the swelling goes down, the muscle will start to heal on its own.
 Muscle creams can also reduce this swelling very quickly.

 After you get the swelling down, applying heat to the injured area can help to heal the muscle.
 Sitting in a hot bath, applying a hot towel, or using a heating pad can all give you the intended results.
 If you own a hot tub, it will correctly work the best.
 If it's cold outside, make sure your water heater is working properly so that you always have warm water to ease your muscle tension.
 If you're tight from stress or other activities, you're more likely to get hurt.
 Hot shows and baths are a great way to help prevent this!

 Use a Compression Bandage

 Not only does a compression bandage reduce the pain, but it also takes some of the strain off the muscle, which allows it to heal.
 Avoid pulling the bandage so tight it cuts off your circulation, as this can-do significant damage.
 If you feel numbness, it means you have wrapped too tightly.

 Stretch it Out